 When you use the template, think of it as a sensory diet worksheet that might be ever-changing and flexible!

-Finally, the examples, this is always everyone’s favorite part.
-I’ve created lots of scenarios of sensory diet examples that can easily be fit into your day.
-While I can’t possibly cover every scenario, use them to set the stage for your template.
-A lot of these examples are from my own home or from other’s that I’ve worked with:
+While I can’t possibly cover every possible situation, use these sensory diet examples to inspire how you create your child’s sensory diet using the template.
+A lot of these examples are from my own home or from kids that I’ve worked with:

-- A little girl has a hard time going upstairs for bed and she often tantrums as that happens.
-Besides giving her verbal reminders of the time, her family gives her a piggy back ride upstairs, jumping and stomping all the way.
-This is a great way to get in vestibular, proprioceptive, and tactile input.
+- A little girl has a hard time going upstairs for bed and often tantrums.
+Besides giving her reminders about the approaching bedtime, her family gives her a piggyback ride upstairs, jumping and stomping all the way.
+She’s calmer because she got vestibular, proprioceptive, and tactile input.

 - A boy comes home from school and is overstimulated and irritable.
 His mom gives him a cold drink through a straw, puts on relaxing music, and gives him some time in his sensory tent before starting homework.

-- When my son was younger, he was very sensitive to different textures and had a small variety of foods.
-To help him get more comfortable with different textures, he played in different sensory bins a couple times a week.
-This had a big impact on him expanding his variety of foods. (note: because he was sensitive to touching different textures, I had to take it slow.
-This wasn’t his favorite activity at first, but we kept trying until he was able to play readily in different textures.)
+- When my son was younger, he was very sensitive to different textures and only ate a small variety of foods.
+To help him get more comfortable with different textures, he played in different sensory bins a couple times a week, which decreased his sensitivity to texture and helped him eat new foods.

 - A toddler can’t seem to fall asleep every night.
 To help prepare him for sleep, the parents keep lights dim, read stories while snuggling in a rocking chair, and give a massage with lavender scented lotion.
 He falls asleep watching a slow changing night light.
 (We have one like this, it’s one of my favorites.)

 - A child hates the bright light and noises in large stores.
-His family keeps a bag in the car with some headphones, sunglasses, and some toys he likes that distract him.
+His family keeps a bag in the car with some headphones, sunglasses, and some small toys he can fidget with in the store.

 - A boy won’t climb or swing on anything at the playground.
-Once or twice a week mom sets up some obstacles with couch pillows for him crawl over in the house.
-They also take toys to the playground and play on the steps that go up to the low slide, slowing getting closer to the top over time.
+Once or twice a week his mom sets up some obstacles with couch pillows for him to crawl over in the house.
+They also take toys to the playground and play on the steps that go up to the low slide, slowly getting closer to the top over time.